dinosantic/Web_Dino/readme.md

 * My portofolio

-This is my photography website made by using CSS grid and Bootstrap.
+This is my photography website made with CSS grid and Bootstrap 3 (navbar).